What is the progestogen-only pill?

 What do I do if I don’t take the mini pill on time?

-Can I try to get pregnant as soon as I stop taking the progestogen-only pill?
+Can you get pregnant after stopping taking the progestogen-only pill?

-If you’re unsure if this is right for you, discover the other options available in our guide to different forms of contraception, or have a consultation with your GP to discuss what would be best for you and your needs.
+If you’re unsure if the mini pill is right for you, discover the other options available in our guide to different forms of contraception, or have a consultation with your GP, a nurse or pharmacist to discuss what would be best for you and your needs.